Study at AIE's Australian Campuses

 Student Visa Requirements for AIE Courses

 For information on how to apply for a Student Visa for AIE games, 3D and film courses, please contact your nearest Australian Embassy or Consulate, or visit the Department of Immigration and Citizenship for more information.

 As an international student studying with an CRICOS registered provider you have rights and responsibilities which are governed by Australian Law.
-These rights and responsibilities are outlined in the ESOS Framework which is available from AEI.
+These rights and responsibilities are outlined in the ESOS Framework which is available from Australian Government Department of Education and Training.
 You will be required to read this document prior to enrolling at AIE.